Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Preliminaries

 \textbf{Threat model}.
 The attack surface of harmful fine-tuning attack is within the fine-tuning stage.
 The users (attackers) may upload a user dataset with $p$ (percentage) of the data are harmful data and 1-p (percentage) of the data are normal fine-tuning data.
-Note that here we assume $p \geq 0$, and if $p=0$, the threat model reduces to benign fine-tuning without harmful data involved.
-The model fine-tuned on the user dataset will compromise safety alignment conducted beforehand.
+Note that here we assume $p \geq 0$, and \emph{if $p=0$, the threat model reduces to benign fine-tuning \cite{qi2023fine,he2024s, guan2025benign, betley2025emergent} without harmful data involved. } Therefore, the threat model considered by \cite{qi2023fine,he2024s, guan2025benign,betley2025emergent} should be a special case of the harmful fine-tuning threat model.

+In summary, we list out below the capability and goal of the attackers (Users) and defenders (service providers):

+\begin{itemize}[leftmargin=*] \item \textbf{Capability and attack goals of Users (intentional or unintentional attackers).} Users can operate the data uploaded to the service provider, but have no control over the fine-tuning process as well as the hyper-parameter selection.
+For intentional attackers, they intentionally upload harmful data to the service provider and they aim to compromise the safety alignment and elicit harmful answers/behaviors of the fine-tuned model.
+For unintentional attackers, the uploaded data contains harmful content because they do not or have no capability to filter or inspect their data before uploading it for fine-tuning.

+\item \textbf{Capability and the defense goals of service providers (defenders).} Service providers can fully control the fine-tuning algorithms and fine-tuning hyperparameters.
+They can perform filtration/modification on the user uploaded dataset.
+The defense goal is to learn sufficient knowledge for performing the user's benign downstream task, and the same time keeping the safety alignment of the model intact. \end{itemize}

-\textbf{Motivations of harmful fine-tuning attack}.
-The key to a harmful fine-tuning attack is that the users may upload harmful data to the service providers.
-There are two possible scenarios that can motivate the attacks:
+\textbf{Motivations of attack}.
+The key to a harmful fine-tuning attack is that the users may upload harmful data to downgrade safety alignment.
+There are two potential scenarios that motivates the attacks:

 \begin{itemize}[leftmargin=*] \item \textbf{Adversary scenario.} Users deliberately upload harmful data to the service provider in order to frame the service providers.
 Particularly, as related regulations on LLM safety have been proposed and are considered to be enforced (e.g., SB-1047 in California).
 Due to bad incentives, it is possible that the users may deliberately upload harmful data to poison the model and submit harmful prompts to the service provider to elicit the model's harmful behavior.
 Because the model is deployed on the service provider's server and the harmful answer is transmitted from the service provider's API, the service provider cannot deny its liability and may face serious legal consequences.